hack4impact-utk/persevere/README.md

 - Examples of how to build forms and tables

-### 1. Setup repository settings

-First, we need to ensure everyone commits the same way.

-Go to features and turn off the features your team does not need.

-Go to pull requests and turn off "allow merge commits" and "allow rebase merging".
-This ensures the commit history is linear and easy to follow.

-Set the squash merging commit message to "pull request title"

-Turn on "automatically delete head branches".
-This ensures that when you merge a PR, the branch is deleted.

-Next, create a team in the GitHub organization and add your team members.
-Then, give people in the team write access to your repository so they can contribute.

 ### 2. Set up branch instructions

 Go to settings and go to the "branches" tab under "code and automation"